Measurement Errors in Semiparametric Generalized Regression Models: Methodology

 \section{Methodology}

-As indicated by Ruppert, Wand, and Carroll~(2003) and Ganguli et al.~(2005), it is not possible to find the exact distribution of $y_i|w_i$ even when the distribution in (1) is normal which is the simplest case.
+As indicated by Ruppert et al.~(2003) and Ganguli et al.~(2005), it is not possible to find the exact distribution of $y_i|w_i$ even when the distribution in (1) is normal which is the simplest case.
 Instead, Hattab and Ruppert~(2021) derived the exact expressions of $\E(y_i|w_i,\vect u)$ and $\Var(y_i|w_i,\vect u)$ when linear truncated splines are utilized.
-These quantities are very difficult to compute when considering other families, link functions or basis representations.
+These quantities are very difficult to compute when considering other exponential families, link functions or basis representations.
 We will resort to simulations to approximate the first and the second moments.
-An immediate advantage of not integrating out the random effect $\vect u$ is having to work with $\Cov(\vect Y|\vect w,\vect u)$ which is a diagonal matrix whereas $\Cov(\vect Y|\vect w)$ is a non-sparse matrix and difficult to work with especially when $n$ is large, where $\vect Y=[y_i]$ and $\vect w=[w_i]$.
-This simple but very simplifying result applies to all models considered in~(1).
+We will use the notation $\vect Y=[y_i]$ and $\vect w=[w_i]$.
+An immediate advantage of not integrating out the random effect $\vect u$ is being able to work with $\Cov(\vect Y|\vect w,\vect u)$, which is a diagonal matrix, instead of $\Cov(\vect Y|\vect w)$ which is a non-sparse matrix and difficult to work with especially when $n$ is large.
+This simple but very simplifying result applies to all models considered in~(5)--(7).

 First, the conditional mean of $y|w,\vect u$ is given by